XXiaoA/dotfiles/mini-vimrc/README.md

 # mini-vimrc
-A minimal `.vimrc` file which don't have any plugin.
+A minimal `.vimrc` file which doesn't have any plugin.